 - Listen to and believe them.
-Allow them time to talk freely and do not ask leading questions - Stay calm and do not show that you are shocked or upset - > Tell the child they have done the right thing in telling you.
-Do not tell them they should have told you sooner - > Explain what will happen next and that you will have to pass this information on.
-Do not promise to keep it a secret - >Write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it - Sign and date the write-up and pass it on to the DSL.
-Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so
+Allow them time to talk freely and do not ask leading questions. - Stay calm and do not show that you are shocked or upset. - Tell the child they have done the right thing in telling you.
+Do not tell them they should have told you sooner. - Reassure the child that they are being taken seriously and that they will be supported and kept safe. - Explain what will happen next and that you will have to pass this information on (and, if possible, who you will pass the information on to. - Do not promise to keep it a secret. - Write up your conversation as soon as possible in the child's own words.
+Stick to the facts, and do not put your own judgement on it. - Sign and date the write-up and pass it on to the DSL.
+Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so.
+Aside from these people do not disclose the information to anyone else unless told to do so by a relevant authority involved in the safeguarding process.

-7.3 If you discover that FGM has taken place or a pupil is at risk of FGM
+7.3 If you discover that FGM has taken place or a child is at risk of FGM